fmichea/sm64-livesplit-autosplitter/README.md

 | Wet Dry World               | ``wdw``   |
 | Whomp's Fortress            | ``wf``    |
 | Wing Mario Over the Rainbow | ``wmotr`` |

+## Developing / Debugging

+The program called "DbgView" can be used to see all printed log statenments by the auto splitter, as well as log made from livesplit when it loads the auto splitter, which can be used to find syntax errors and the like.
+The process ID can be filtered once it is known in the program directly to avoid the other spam.